horne3754sg/react-orders-dashboard/README.md

 ### `yarn start`

-Start the app and opens at [http://localhost:3000](http://localhost:3000)
+Starts the app and opens at [http://localhost:3000](http://localhost:3000)